m-99/lec02/README.md

 ### Exercise: Write a spec
 Write a spec, formatted as above, for your `estimateRidePrice` method.

-## More on Variables
+## More about Variables
-Recall from [Lecture 1](https://github.mit.edu/6178-2018/lec1#types) that variables in Java are _statically typed_, meaning the declaration must include the type of the variable.
+Recall from [Lecture 1](https://github.com/jchoi5me/lec01#types) ([alternate link](https://github.mit.edu/6178-2019/lec01)) that variables in Java are _statically typed_, meaning the declaration must include the type of the variable.
 ```java
 int myAge = 23;
 ```